Composite vs pressure-treated deck: cost comparison

 12×16 deck (192 sf)Upfront installed10-yr maintenance10-yr total

-Read it honestly: if you hire out the maintenance, PT's price advantage narrows sharply — the 10-year bands overlap, and a basic composite line can land inside the PT total.
+Read it honestly: the upfront gap is only $200–$1,700 on this size, so if you hire out the maintenance, composite wins the 10-year total outright — a single decade of professional stain-and-seal costs more than the entire board upgrade.
 If you do the maintenance yourself, PT stays clearly cheaper in cash over 10 years; you are paying the gap in your own labor, several weekends per decade.
 Stretch the horizon to 20 years and the picture tilts further toward composite, because a PT deck is reaching the end of its 15–20 year life just as a composite deck is hitting the middle of its warranty.

 Maintenance figures are conservative planning estimates, not quotes — stain-and-seal pricing varies with local labor, deck condition, and railing complexity.
 Upfront ranges are the deck calculator's published 2026 bands.